 Education and good communication play a key role in sustainable productions.
 Sustainability means learning a new way of production, and it isn’t always easy to get rid of old habits.
 In order for all staff to commit to sustainable working methods, it’s important to include each department in the planning process.
 Maintaining an open dialogue motivates the personnel towards dedication to reaching the joint goal.

 In conclusion, the first step towards making your production sustainable and cost-efficient is to hire or name one person in your team as the supervisor for the process.
 Educate, motivate, and communicate clearly with all departments.
-Share the results, and celebrate your achievements – all together.
+Share the results, and celebrate your achievements–all together.

 Filming in the Arctic

-The above principles of sustainability apply to filming in Finnish Lapland as well.
+The principles of sustainability mentioned above apply to filming in Finnish Lapland as well.
 Lapland is especially well-known for its ubiquitous nature, and the versatile wilderness locations attract productions to the region year after year.
 While filming in the Lapland nature, it’s important to understand the meaning of the Everyman’s Right and to operate in a way that causes as little strain on the natural surroundings as possible.

 In Lapland, the main challenge for sustainable production occurs with transportation and logistics.
 In the land of long distances, transportation can be the most consuming aspect of filming.
 Due to the extreme weather conditions, it’s not always possible to choose the eco-friendliest form of transportation.
 However, the challenge of transportation and logistics can be overcome with careful planning.
 A good logistics plan will help preserve the environment, time, and money.